On the rate and on the gravitational wave emission of short and long GRBs: Ingredients Set-up for the Computation of the GW Emission and its Detectability

 \section{Ingredients Set-up for the Computation of the GW Emission and its Detectability}

-In the introduction we have recalled that the evolution of the binary progenitors of both short and long GRBs lead to compact binaries which will eventually merge in a characteristic timescale and emit GWs.
-We turn now to assess the detectability of the GW emission by these merging binaries by aLIGO.
+We have recalled in section~\ref{sec:1} that the evolution of the binary progenitors of both short and long GRBs lead to compact binaries which will eventually merge in a characteristic timescale and emit GWs.
+We turn now in the following sections to assess the detectability of the GW emission by these merging binaries by Advanced LIGO.

-In order to do this, we make the following drastic {simplified} assumptions: \begin{enumerate} \item Although it is manifest that the release of gravitational energy of the system in the merger phase is dominated by the X, gamma-ray and GeV emission (see Table~\ref{tab:rates}), we assume that the binary dynamics is only driven by the GW emission. \item Consistent with the above GW emission dominance assumption, we further assume that the GW waveform is known and thus one can use the matched filter technique to estimate the signal-to-noise ratio.
+In order to do this, we make the following drastic simplified assumptions: \begin{enumerate} \item Although it is manifest that the release of gravitational energy of the system in the merger phase is dominated by the X, gamma-ray and GeV emission (see Table~\ref{tab:rates}), we assume that the binary dynamics is only driven by the GW emission. \item Consistent with the above GW emission dominance assumption, we further assume that the GW waveform is known and thus one can use the matched filtering technique to estimate the signal-to-noise ratio.
 The actual GW waveform under the realistic conditions of electromagnetic emission dominance is still unknown. \item To estimate the maximum distance of GW detectability we adopt optimally oriented sources with respect to the detector. \end{enumerate} The above assumptions are made with the only aim of establishing an absolute upper limit to the GW emission and its putative detectability under the most optimistic conditions.
-Similarly, we assume that the binarity of the system does not compromise the structure of the NS (see Sec.~\ref{sec:2}).
+Similarly, we assume that the binarity of the system does not compromise the interior structure of the NS (see Sec.~\ref{sec:2}).

-The minimum GW frequency detectable by the broadband aLIGO interferometer is $f^{\rm aLIGO}_{\rm min}\approx 10$~Hz \citep{2015CQGra..32g4001L}.
-Since during the binary inspiral the GW frequency is twice the orbital one, the above implies a binary is inside the aLIGO band for orbital periods $P_{\rm orb}\lesssim 0.2$~s.
+The minimum GW frequency detectable by the broadband Advanced LIGO interferometer is $f^{\rm aLIGO}_{\rm min}\approx 10$~Hz \citep{2015CQGra..32g4001L}.
+Since during the binary inspiral the GW frequency is twice the orbital one, the above implies a binary is inside the Advanced LIGO band for orbital periods $P_{\rm orb}\lesssim 0.2$~s.